irfanandriansyah1997/json-to-ts/README.md

 # 📦 json-to-interface

-**`json-to-interface`** is a simple CLI tool that lets you generate TypeScript interfaces directly from a JSON payload.
+**`@darth_sith_99/json-to-interface`** is a simple CLI tool that lets you generate TypeScript interfaces directly from a JSON payload.
 It’s perfect for quickly scaffolding data contracts for your frontend or backend project.

 ## ✨ Features